Medusa-Intelligence-Corp/TranslateTribune/README.md

 ## License

-TranslateTribune is open-source and available under the MIT License.
+TranslateTribune is open-source and available under the GPLv3 License.
 See the LICENSE file for more details.

 ## Contact